c2997108/lastwasm/doc/maf-convert.rst

 ===========

 This script reads alignments in maf_ format, and writes them in another format.
-It can write them in these formats: axt_, blast, blasttab, chain_, gff, html, psl_, sam, tab.
+It can write them in these formats: axt_, bed_, blast, blasttab, chain_, gff, html, psl_, sam, tab.
 You can use it like this::

   maf-convert psl my-alignments.maf > my-alignments.psl